 There are countless possible reasons a man might suffer from ED, both physical and emotional.
 The most common causes include:

-- Damaged or non-functioning nerves caused injuries to the nerves or even diabetes
+Damaged or non-functioning nerves caused by injuries

-- Damage to the heart and blood vessels
+Damage to the heart and blood vessels

-- Over tiredness and fatigue
+Over tiredness and fatigue

-- Surgery involving the prostate gland
+Surgery involving the prostate gland

-- Consistent and excessive use of illicit drugs, alcohol and/or tobacco
+Consistent and excessive use of illicit drugs, alcohol, and/or tobacco

-- Certain prescribed prescription medications.
+Certain prescribed prescription medications.
 Including some of those used to deal with diabetes and high blood pressure

 You may have ED if you regularly have:

-- trouble getting an erection
+Trouble getting an erection

-- difficulty maintaining an erection during sexual activities
+Difficulty maintaining an erection during sexual activities

-- Nocturnal penile tumescence (NPT) test you may be asked to wear a portable, battery-powered device, which will record and evaluate the quantity and quality of erections you have while asleep
+This test is performed at home while you sleep.
+You will be asked to wear a portable, battery-powered device, which will record and evaluate the quantity and quality of erections you have while asleep.

 ED Medications (ED Pills)